 The first and most important step is to establish clear guidelines and behavioral expectations.
 If you have adopted Robert’s Rules of Order as your parliamentary authority, you have the basics in place.
 It can also be helpful to adopt more detailed discussion guidelines—see our blog post here.
 When everybody knows what is expected and agrees on how your group will conduct its business, managing that business becomes much easier.

-Just to remind, all persons present at a meeting have an obligation to obey the legitimate orders of the presiding officer (Robert’s Rules of Order Newly Revised, 11th edition, p.
-645).
+Just to remind, all persons present at a meeting have an obligation to obey the legitimate orders of the presiding officer (Robert’s Rules of Order Newly Revised, 12th edition, Section 61:8).

 Your rules should include the power to sanction